China resumes international travel: Which countries are imposing new restrictions for COVID? - ExBulletin

 Countries are imposing new COVID-19 measures on travelers coming from China as international travel resumes.

-So far Japan, IndiaItaly, Malaysia, South Korea, Spain, Taiwan and the US have announced strengthened rules for travelers from China in response to rising cases.
+In the EU, France, Ital and Spain were the first countries to tighten rules for travelers from China in response to rising cases.

+On Tuesday 3 January, EU countries agreed on a coordinated approach to the changing COVID-19 situation, according to the European Health Union.
+Exact details have yet to be announced, but could include monitoring, surveillance and sequencing for new variants; testing and vaccination requirements; and hygiene and health measures for air passengers.

+Italy was the first EU country to tighten restrictions, ordering COVID-19 antigen swabs and sequencing of the virus for all travelers arriving from China, the health minister announced last month.

 Japan says it will require a negative COVID-19 test upon arrival for travelers from China, with those who test positive having to spend a week in quarantine.
 Tokyo also plans to restrict airlines that increase flights to China.

-Malaysia put in place additional tracking and surveillance measuresPhilippinesit is also considering setting up tests.

-Friday, South Korea announced that from January 2 PCR tests will be introduced on arrival for people coming from China.
+South Korea has introduced PCR tests on arrival for people coming from China.
 From January 5, the country will also require a negative test result within 48 hours or a rapid antigen test taken within 24 hours before departure.
 Restrictions are also being imposed on short-term visas for Chinese citizens.

+PCR testing on arrival has been introduced for all passengers on direct flights from China to Taiwan, as well as on ships to two offshore islands.

+The Philippines is also considering imposing tests and has increased surveillance of symptomatic passengers arriving from China.

 Why are countries worried about travelers coming from China?

-In recent weeks, China has rapidly eased its strictures COVID Rules amid the riots of the citizens.
-The sudden change in policy is said to have left its health system overwhelmed as the virus spreads largely unchecked.

 China, a country of 1.4 billion people, reported three new deaths from COVID on Tuesday, one on Monday.
-However, these figures are inconsistent with what funeral parlors report, as well as with the experience of much less populated countries as they reopened.
+However, these numbers are inconsistent with what funeral parlors report, as well as with the experience of much less populated countries behind them. reopened.

-“There are growing concerns in the international community going forward COVID-19 increases in China and the lack of transparent data, including viral genome sequence data, reported by the PRC [People’s Republic of China]”, US officials said on Tuesday.
+“There are growing concerns in the international community going forward COVID-19 increases in China and the lack of transparent data, including viral genome sequence data, reported by the PRC [People’s Republic of China],” US officials said in December.

 In Italy, Milan’s main airport, Malpensa, had already started testing passengers arriving from Beijing and Shanghai on December 26, and the results showed that almost one in two passengers was infected.